Moong Dal Halwa

 Method of making Moong Dal Halwa

 Soak moong dal for 4 – 6 hours.
-Strain and grind moong dal to a fine texture which is still grainy – add a little water if necessary.
+Strain and grind the soaked moong dal to a slightly grainy texture (almost fine texture but not) – add a little water if necessary.
 We need the texture to be ever-so-slightly grainy as that will lend a bite to the cooked Moong Dal Halwa.

 Heat ghee in a thick bottom pan / kadhai.
 Add rava and cook on low heat for a minute.
 Add the ground moong dal.
 Increase heat to medium high.
-The mixture will be lumpy at first because of the water content, will dry out once it starts to cook.
+The mixture will be lumpy at first because of the water content and will dry out once it starts to cook.

-Keep stirring till the mixture turns grainy, has a nutty aroma and the ghee starts to separate.
+Now, this is where all the muscle work comes in.
+Keep stirring the moong dal paste till the mixture turns grainy, has a nutty aroma and the ghee starts to separate.

 At this point, the moong dal mixture would have turned a light / pinkish brown shade.